elPatrixF/VideoShrinker/README.md

 The main focus of this program was to be able to shrink videos quickly and in a very simple fashion, so the options are limited on purpose.

 The `Install.reg` file contains the registry entries which add the context menu options to the specified file extensions.
 If you know what you're doing you can add your own desired file formats there and merge the registry entries again.

+If you don't mind cluttering your "Send to" menu, you can add or remove things by running `shell:sendto` on the command line prompt, or browsing to `%APPDATA%\Microsoft\Windows\SendTo\` and adding your own shortcuts from there.

+If for whatever reason you want to download the original first version, [you can do so by clicking here](https://mega.nz/file/iLATxRCR#dBt5N4oJoKqupVTdRjZcJmKt2WINjHx17JmG5XmkgN8).

 You can do whatever you want with this program if it's for personal use.
 All I ask is that you plan to share your modified version around, keep the `echo VideoShrinker script made by elPatrixF.com - 2025` line and the cool Ascii title intact.
 Linking back to this github page is appreciated too!